-7 Ways to Improve Local SEO & Attract New Business
+7 Ways To Improve Local SEO & Attract New Business

 You may be looking to showcase some products over others for a variety of reasons.
 You may have a surplus of stock in one of your locations, for example.

-Bringing that stock to the forefront on that location’s GMB listing will help alert local customers to it.
-It will allow you to target specific products more to relevant audiences dependent on their location.
+Bringing that stock to the forefront of that location’s GBP listing will help alert local customers to it.
+It will allow you to target specific products more to relevant audiences, dependent on their location.

 For instance, seasonal products may be better served first.
 Perhaps the geographic location of your car repair shop is set for an unseasonal snow flurry.
 Edit your snow tire listings to bring them to the beginning of the carousel.